moisescastellano/thousandTypes-tcplugin/README.md

 This info is shown as file names, so that you can have a very quick preview, and then if needed extract to a file or view the complete document's metadata or contents.

+**Lister plugin** will show (F3) the text of the document, even if you dont have the corresponding appplication.

-Lister plugin coming soon.
+** Lister plugin coming soon.**

 (Image)

-(*) The first time you open a doc it will take a couple seconds as the JVM loads into memory; then the preview is as quick as entering a folder in the local system
+(*) The first time you open a doc it will take a couple seconds as the JVM loads into memory; next times the preview is as quick as entering a folder in the local system

 ### A thousand formats is an exaggeration, right?